Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 ### Description:
 It contains, that there was a collision or not if yes, it has the collider edges, where they are collide.
-It is used by `CollisionChecker` and the checker will create `Collision` for collided objects.
+It is used by `CollisionHelper` and the checker will create `Collision` for collided objects.

 ### Header: